nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       The following predefined buttons are assigned to peer control operations for the desktop mouse:

       Scroll wheel button
-        * The scroll wheel must be pressed before the mouse is powered up with the on/off switch.
+        * Press the scroll wheel before the mouse is powered up with the on/off switch.
           Long-press to initialize and confirm the peer erase.

           .. figure:: /images/nrf_desktop_desktop_mouse_side_scroll.svg